Trusted WordPress tutorials, when you need them most.

 The next step is to learn how to use the treasure trove of information in Google Search Console to grow your business.

-We have a complete Google Search Console guide for beginners, which shows you how to make the most out of Google Search Console data.
+We have an ultimate Google Search Console guide for beginners, which shows you how to make the most out of the data.

 With AIOSEO’s Search Statistics, you can track your keywords, view your top-performing content, discover valuable search statistics, and more, inside WordPress.
-This means that you don’t have to waste time switching from WordPress to Google Search Console to find the data you’re looking for.
+This saves you time by bringing your most important SEO data right into your WordPress dashboard, where you’re already working.

 Once Search Statistics is connected to Google Search Console, simply click on ‘Search Statistics’ in the AIOSEO menu from your WordPress dashboard.